dhellmann/pymotw-3/source/frameworks.rst

 :mod:`shlex` is a parser for shell-style syntax, with lines made up of tokens separated by white-space.
 It is smart about quotes and escape sequences, so text with embedded spaces is treated as a single token.
-:mod:`shlex` works well as the tokenizer for domain-specific languages such as configuration files or programming languages.
+``shlex`` works well as the tokenizer for domain-specific languages such as configuration files or programming languages.

 It is easy to manage application configuration files with